 OPCcalc allows you to easily create process calculations that use OPC tags as equation inputs and outputs.
 OPCcalc handles all of the “plumbing” for your equations, letting you concentrate on your calculation logic.
-Users create and build their calculations with the built-in Equation Editor; under-the-hood, our calculation products use the Microsoft.Net Frameworks and to build high-performance calculation libraries.
+Users create and build their calculations with the built-in Equation Editor; under the hood, our calculation products use the Microsoft.Net Frameworks to build high-performance calculation libraries.

 OPCcalc is more than just an OPC calculator.
 It brings unmatched performance and features to OPC-based calculations.